mr-narender/Adriatico-Tours/README.md

 - *Hero image & form section*: the form consist of 5 main fields and opportunity for the users to raise any questions and queries they might have.
 When the form is submitted the "Message Sent" section appears on the screen for three seconds to inform, the user submission was successful.
 The form is also directly sent to the email address and correctly pulling all the fields user input.
-- *Company location": in case user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.
+- *Company location*": in case user would love to visit the agency and make the booking in person they have the instruction provided with google maps on how to find our location.

 <ins>*Why Croatia page*</ins>